Rensselaer at Work Tuition

 Many employers value professionals who wish to develop their technical and leadership abilities through graduate study.
 Rensselaer at Work has partnership agreements with many employer partners.
 If your employer has an affiliation with Bright Horizons EdAssist or Edcor for example, you may be eligible for a 10% tuition discount, as well as employer support in financing your education.
 To find out if your employer offers tuition assistance, please contact your HR tuition benefits representative.

 Graduate student loans are available in the form of Federal Direct Unsubsidized Loans, and Federal Direct PLUS Loans.
 For more information on loans and payment plans, please visit RPI's Financial Aid Cost of Attendance resource.

 Tips for Securing Employer Support

-- Research Company Policies: Professionals should reach out to their human resources tuition benefits representative to understand what educational benefits may exist.
+- Research Company Policies: Reach out to your human resources tuition benefits representative to understand what educational benefits may exist.

-- Know the Program: While the RPI program pages outline program benefits and features, professionals can show their interest in sponsorship by demonstrating that they have taken the time to familiarize themselves with the Rensselaer at Work programs.
+- Know the Program: While the RPI program pages outline program benefits and features, you can show your interest in sponsorship by demonstrating that you have taken the time to familiarize yourself with the Rensselaer at Work programs.
 Be prepared to discuss cost, credit structure, time commitments, and core benefits of the program with leadership.

 - Frame the Request: When preparing a sponsorship request, think about your organization’s needs and how earning a Rensselaer degree or certificate will help you address those needs.
 Be sure to demonstrate both immediate and long-term returns for your employer when investing in your education.